Skip to content

 Home

-The RADICAL Optimal & Smart-Surrogate Explorer (ROSE) toolkit is a framework designed to support the concurrent and adaptive execution of simulation, surrogate training, and selection tasks on High-Performance Computing (HPC) resources.
-ROSE is a Python package that provides tools for developing active learning (AL) methods for scientific applications.
-It enables users to define simulation and surrogate training tasks and automatically manage their execution on HPC resources.
+ROSE: RADICAL Orchestrator for Surrogate Exploration (ROSE) toolkit is a framework designed to enable the concurrent and adaptive execution of simulation, surrogate training, and selection tasks on High-Performance Computing (HPC) resources.
+ROSE is a Python package that provides tools for developing active and reinforcement learning (AL and RL) methods for scientific applications.
+It enables users to define simulation and surrogate training tasks and automatically manage their execution on HPC resources via a predefined set of Learning Policies (Learners).

 ROSE also includes tools to facilitate the selection of the most effective surrogate model for a given simulation based on performance metrics.